Vibes

 Sort by BPM and key so you can spot mixes that are compatible in tempo and harmony.
 This pairs well with your ability to master beat matching fundamentals.

 Pick your next track using one of three rules: same code, adjacent number, or same number with A ↔ B switch.
-Start safe, then add flair.
+Start with same-code matches and reach for adjacent or A ↔ B moves as the set demands.

 When using key shift or key sync, keep changes modest.
-Large shifts can introduce artifacts or unnatural timbre.
-Serato documents these features and how they align with circle-of-fifths compatibility.
+Large shifts can introduce artifacts or unnatural timbre, especially on vocals.

 Time the blend at phrase boundaries.
 Good harmonic matches still clash if phrases collide.
 Practice 16–32 bar phrasing to keep arrangements aligned.